Skip to Content

 If no tasks are assigned to you, it shows unassigned tasks from the backlog that you could pick up.

 Pick one.
-Claude creates a branch, updates the task to “In Progress” on your ticket system, and identifies related files.
+Claude creates a git worktree in .worktrees/<task-id>/, switches into it, updates the task to “In Progress” on your ticket system, and identifies related files.
+Your main checkout stays on main — untouched.

 Work